sagemath/trac_to_gh/Issue 4944.md

 # Issue 4944: speed regression in finding roots over number fields when an embedding is specified

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4944

 Original creator: ncalexan